Hey Dad..!: Production

 The Hey Dad..! pilot was recorded in September 1985.
 The project stalled for several months as network executives were initially reluctant to commission the series.
 Twelve episodes were then recorded in mid-1986.
 The series was very close to being cancelled before it was even aired.
 The Seven Network ultimately bought the series, airing the first episode on 11 February 1987.

 One episode was taped each week.
 Rehearsals generally started on a Tuesday, and were held each day until Saturday, when taping would take place before a studio audience at ATN Channel 7 Studios in Epping, New South Wales.
 The same episode was recorded twice on the same night in front of two different audiences.
 The taping with the better overall performance and more enthusiastic audience response was usually selected as the one to be aired.
 Sometimes the best takes from both tapings would be combined in post-production.

 Production took a temporary break in mid-1991 when Hampton Court, another Gary Reilly sitcom featuring Betty Wilson, was produced.
 Hey Dad..! production resumed afterwards.
 Seven decided not to renew Hampton Court for a second season.

 Hey Dad..! often used the same studio as another Seven Network series Home and Away.
 The night before Hey Dad..! was to be recorded in front of an audience, the crew would work overnight to take down the Home and Away set, replacing it with the Hey Dad..! set.
 After the Hey Dad..! tapings concluded on Saturday night, the Hey Dad..! set would be dismantled and replaced with the Home and Away set once again.
 This was a regular occurrence for the entire run of the series.

 The exterior shots of the Kelly house were filmed using a miniature model constructed by British artist and designer Mike Worrall.
 Recording of the exteriors took place in-studio over the course of a two-day period, undergoing a range of lighting situations to re-create various weather conditions and times of day.
 Producers often found themselves taking phone calls from people wanting to know the address of the house, with the hope of purchasing it and moving in.
 After the series ended, the model was stored by the producers, as no museums were able to take it at the time.
-However, the model eventually disintegrated while in storage, and is no longer in existence.
+However, the model eventually disintegrated while in storage, and no longer exists.